-Our school aims to have good relationships with each and every parent/guardian.
-Nevertheless, it may be possible that you as a parent/guardian seriously disagree with your child's teacher or the school.
+Our school aims to foster good relationships with each and every parent/guardian.
+As a parent/guardian is is possible that you disagree with your child's teacher or the school.
 When this is the case, it is important to know where to go with your complaint.
 We have set a procedure for this.
 This procedure takes legal obligations into account.